 Even still where did this comet come from?
-Well comets are what we call “dirty snowballs.”
+Well, comets are what we call “dirty snowballs.”
 They are comprised mostly of gas, ice, and rock.
-Comet Swift-Tuttle is actually a periodic comet that takes 133 years to orbit the sun.
-It has an orbital ressonance of 1:11 with Jupiter.
-In plain english that means the time it takes Jupiter to orbit our sun 11 times (12 years per orbit) comet Swift-Tuttle will have orbited the sun just once.
+Comet Swift-Tuttle is actually a periodic comet that takes 133 years to orbit the Sun.
+It has an orbital resonance of 1:11 with Jupiter.
+In plain English, that means the time it takes Jupiter to orbit our Sun 11 times (12 Earth years per orbit) comet Swift-Tuttle will have orbited the Sun just once.

 The Great Discovery of Comet Swift-Tuttle

 In 1862 the comet was discovered by Lewis Swift on July 16 and then a few days later by Horace Parnell Tuttle on July 19th.
-Astronomer believe there was a connection between this comet and the meteor showers that happened every August.
-It was later confirmed in 1992 when a japanese astronomer spotted this comet with his 6 inch binoculars as the comet passed 177 million km or about 100 million miles away from Earth.
+Astronomers believe there was a connection between this comet and the meteor showers that happened every August.
+It was later confirmed in 1992 when a Japanese astronomer spotted this comet with his 6-inch binoculars as the comet passed 177 million km or about 100 million miles away from Earth.